kingsdigitallab/alice-thornton/frontend/posts/blog/2023-05-29-partial-release-blog.md

 ## Images

-Although permissions costs prohibit the reproduction of individual images of every page of the manuscripts, we plan to include five images from each volume to provide a sense of their materiality.
+Although we are not in a position to reproduce individual images of every page of the manuscripts, we plan to include five images from each volume to provide a sense of their materiality.
 This sample includes two images (with the kind permission of the Chapter of Durham Cathedral), and their presence is indicated by a camera icon at the top left of the viewing page.

 ## Editorial Principles